UdaraChamidu/AskDoc-RAG-chatbot-frontend/README.md

 # ⚙️ Chatbot Backend (FastAPI)

 This is the **FastAPI backend** for the RAG-based chatbot.
-It handles user queries and generates responses using LangChain, FAISS, and Gemini API.
+It handles user queries and generates responses using LangChain, FAISS and Gemini API.

+To Run, Save this frontend and backend two repositories in a one single folder.
+After that, run separately frontend and backend using seperate terminals.
+First run backend and then run frontend.

 ## 🧰 Tech Stack